William-Yeh/docker-ansible/README.md

 These are Docker images for [Ansible](https://github.com/ansible/ansible) software, installed in a selected Linux distributions.

+### Base OS

-Base OS: Debian (jessie, wheezy), Ubuntu (xenial, trusty, precise), CentOS (7, 6), Alpine (3).
+Debian (jessie), Ubuntu (xenial, trusty), CentOS (7), Alpine (3).

+Supports for Wheezy, Precise, and CentOS6 have been ended since Sep 2017.

+### Ansible

-Ansible: four versions are provided -
+Four versions are provided:

   1. provides the most recent *stable* version of Ansible; suitable for most people.
   2. same as stable version, but is designed for building (near-)*minimal* images out of playbooks; i.e., the Ansible body will be removed when mission completed.
 Refer to “[Build Docker images with Ansible: A half-blood approach](https://github.com/William-Yeh/build-docker-with-ansible)” for working examples and slides.
-  3. provides the old 1.9 version of Ansible.
+  3. provides the old 1.9 version of Ansible (but will be retired someday).
-  4. provides the *experimental* version of Ansible; i.e., the master branch of git.
+  4. provides the *experimental* version of Ansible; i.e., the master branch of official [Ansible's git repo](https://github.com/ansible/ansible).

 Each version is further divided into two variants: